CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

         forward with what I have for now.**
       - Rounded to pretty numbers for legibility?
   - The kinds of occupations/jobs those residents work in
-      - Not super germane to the conversation unless we’re talking about wage reform, but brings the context back down to earth…
+      - Not exactly germane to the conversation unless we’re talking about wage reform, but brings the context back down to earth…
   - Count and share of households in each band that are cost-burdened (T2 in DC report)
   - The approximate monthly housing cost for an affordable unit for each